danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 To begin, here are few tips may help you to come up with a project idea:

-1. You may take a look again on the themes that we have used and structured for inspiration, including: literacy, variable geometry, infinite loops, data capture, object abstraction, auto generator, que(e)ry data, algorithmic procedures, machine learning; and the relations to topics like writing and coding, facial recognition, emojis, (micro)temporalities, capture all, interactivity, object orientation, rule-based systems, language and speech, expressivity, algorithmic literature, politics of data processing and learning; all underwritten by an attentiveness to a politics of race and gender, and other oppressive ideologies.
+1. You may take a look again on the themes that we have used and structured for inspiration, including: literacy, variable geometry, infinite loops, data capture, object abstraction, vocable code, auto generator, que(e)ry data, algorithmic procedures, machine learning; and the relations to topics like writing and coding, facial recognition, emojis, (micro)temporalities, capture all, interactivity, object orientation, rule-based systems, language and speech, expressivity, algorithmic literature, politics of data processing and learning; all underwritten by an attentiveness to a politics of race and gender, and other oppressive ideologies.

 2. Take a look again at all the previous mini exercises and the questions that were posed.
 Are there any that you want to explore further?